What are the ALS/MND Meetings?

 In conjunction with the Symposium, the Alliance organises additional meetings to serve the broader ALS/MND community: the Annual Alliance Meeting and Allied Professionals Forum.
 Altogether, the Annual Alliance Meeting, Allied Professionals Forum and Symposium make a full week of ALS/MND meetings for a range of audiences.

 General information about all of the ALS/MND meetings appears below.
-To learn more about this year’s events, or to register, please visit the Perth 2019 page.
+To learn more about the 2020 events, or to register, please visit the Montreal 2020 page.

 Annual Alliance Meeting